Home Wole Soyinka Biography, Wife, Family, Age, Net Worth

 Civil War, Imprisonment and Creative Resistance

 Following Nigeria’s military coups and the outbreak of civil war in 1967, Soyinka attempted to act as an informal mediator, secretly meeting the Biafran leader Chukwuemeka Odumegwu Ojukwu in an effort to avert war.
+The federal government declared him a traitor and forced him into hiding.

 Denied access to books and writing materials, he nonetheless continued to compose poems and notes, often writing on scraps of paper.
+These writings later formed the basis of The Man Died: Prison Notes.

-The Lion and the Jewel was staged in Accra, while The Trials of Brother Jero and The Strong Breed were performed in New York.
+Despite his imprisonment, his works continued to circulate internationally.
+Accra hosted The Lion and the Jewel.
+New York staged The Trials of Brother Jero and The Strong Breed.

 In 1967, he published Idanre and Other Poems, inspired by his engagement with Ogun, the Yoruba deity he regards as a symbolic companion and creative force.
+While still incarcerated, he translated D. O. Fagunwa’s Yoruba novel The Forest of a Thousand Demons into English.

 Release, Exile And Major Works

+An amnesty following the end of the civil war in October 1969 secured Soyinka’s release.
 He spent several months in self-imposed isolation in southern France, where he wrote The Bacchae of Euripides, a radical reworking of the Greek classic.

+Poems from Prison was published soon after.
 The 1970s marked an extraordinarily productive phase.
 He completed Madmen and Specialists, published A Shuttle in the Crypt, and released the novel Season of Anomy.

 He also published influential essays and poetry.
 During this time, Soyinka chose voluntary exile for a while.
 He kept writing and teaching in other countries but still stayed involved in Nigerian political issues.